-He started his coaching career in 2008-09 as a volunteer assistant at Boise State, which finished No. 20 in the final men’s rankings and advanced to the NCAA Sweet 16 following a 24-9 campaign.
+He started his coaching career in 2008-09 as a volunteer assistant at Boise State University, which finished No. 20 in the final men’s rankings and advanced to the NCAA Sweet 16 following a 24-9 campaign.
 Five Broncos earned All-Western Athletic Conference accolades, while Boise State also had the league’s player and freshman of the year.

-He was a finalist for the university’s Athlete of the Year award as a senior and entered the ITA Mideast Region rankings at No. 15 in doubles play with partner Mike Smith during his junior season.
+He was a finalist for the Athletic Department’s Athlete of the Year award as a senior and entered the ITA Mideast Region rankings at No. 15 in doubles play with partner Mike Smith during his junior season.
 The tandem started its senior year with a No. 46 national preseason listing in 2007-08.

 He was tabbed a 2006 ITA Scholar Athlete and garnered the CAA Commissioner’s Academic Award in 2006 and 2008.
 He also was active with the Student-Athlete Advisory Council all four years.

 While a student at James Madison, Tarr started the “Day with the Dukes” event as a way to give back to the community.
 Each year, Special Olympics athletes interact with a variety of Dukes athletes from different sports for a fun day on campus, including a home football game.
 Participants receive a tailgate lunch, have the opportunity to interact with football players at Bridgeforth Stadium, attend clinics with the basketball and soccer teams and one is chosen to flip the pregame coin at the football game.
 Approximately 60 athletes attend the Day with the Dukes each year, a program that continues after his graduation.
 The psychology pear advisory group provides one-on-one buddies for the day.Tarr received his bachelor’s degree in psychology with a minor in athletic coaching from James Madison in 2008.